Posts

 Twist

-A short poem written in short lines, which started off being about my knee injury, but may have ended up with the possibility of a wider interpretation.
+A short poem written in short lines, which started off being about my knee injury, but may have ended up with the possibility of a wider interpretation, say for example the recent American presidential election.
 As to whether Attention was paid To the right thing, At the right time, You tell me.
 As to whether Lessons will be learnt From the wrench, The twist of fate, Wait and see.
-Until then One foot Leads us forward, The other Drags behind. © Copyright 2024.
+Until then One step Leads us forward, The next one Drags us back. © Copyright 2024.
 Chris Auger.
 All Rights Reserved.

 Trigger